Azure-Samples/network-dotnet-manage-ip-address/README.md

 ---
-services: Network
+services: virtual-network
-platforms: .Net
+platforms: dotnet
 author: selvasingh
 ---

-# Getting Started with Network - Manage IP Address - in .Net #
+# Getting started on managing network user defined routes in C# #

           Azure Network sample for managing IP address -
            - Assign a public IP address for a virtual machine during its creation